microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding                    {Unified}
 ```

-This command gets the top five groups in Microsoft Entra ID.
+This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName

-This example retrieve group by DisplayName.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Filter "DisplayName eq 'Parents of Contoso'"